 Your dog will enjoy his or her stay in our ultra-clean indoor kennels.
 Each dog has plenty of room to move around, stretch, drink water, and sleep in their very own 6 foot long x 4 foot wide indoor run or comfortable crate.
 Any toys, beds or other belongings that you bring for your dog will be placed in his or her private kennel.

-Boarding dogs are let outside in the play yards for their first group of the day at 7 a.m.
+Boarding dogs are let outside in the play yards for their first social time of the day at 7 a.m.
 During this time, each dog’s kennel will be cleaned.
-When all of the kennels are cleaned, the dogs will come inside and get served breakfast.
-Morning medications will be served along with their breakfasts at this time.
+When all of the kennels are cleaned, the dogs will come inside.
+After a brief rest period, breakfast is served.
+Morning medications will be administered if needed at this time.

-At 9 a.m. boarding dogs that have undergone training at Mountain Dog Spa to learn the “place” command will begin “place”.
+Following breakfast, a rest period begins.
+Boarding dogs that have undergone training at Mountain Dog Spa to learn the “place” command will begin “place.”
 All other dogs will relax in their kennels.
 You can visit our training resource page to learn more about this training.
 “Place” will stay down until 9:30 a.m.
 At this time, boarding dogs that participate in place will return to their kennels and play groups will begin.

 Play groups will remain in constant rotation throughout the day.
 This allows the dogs to get maximum outside time.
-After all groups have been completed, the cycle will start again until 4 p.m.
-At this time all dogs that know the “place” command will return to place until 5 p.m. as the other dogs rest in their kennel.
+Dog groups take turns exploring each of our outdoor spaces before coming back inside for a rest period.
+The cycle of play and rest will continue until 4 p.m.
+At this time all dogs that know the “place” command will return to place until 5 p.m. as the other dogs rest in their kennel awaiting dinnertime.

-Dinner meals will begin to be distributed around 5:00 p.m.
+Dinner meals will begin to be distributed at 5:00 p.m.
 Any boarding dogs requiring evening medication will receive their evening dose with this meal.
-Dogs will have their dinner and enjoy a rest period while the building is cleaned to ensure a happy and clean environment.
+Dogs will have their dinner and enjoy a rest period while the building is cleaned top to bottom and the outdoor play spaces are sanitized.

-The final play group of the day for boarding dogs is at 7 p.m.
-This allows them to play one final time, and serves as an opportunity for them to use the bathroom.
-They will return to their kennels around 7:45 p.m.
-Kennel attendants will then do a final walk through to ensure that all dogs are safe, content, and have everything they need for the night.
-It is then time for them together some rest and sleep in their cozy kennel.
+The final social hour of the day for boarding dogs begins at 7 p.m.
+This allows them to play one final time and serves as an opportunity for them to use the bathroom.
+After their evening social time, they will return to their kennels for the night.
+The kennel attendants do a final walk through to ensure that all dogs are safe, content, and have everything they need for the night.
+We have a staff member that remains in the building overnight while the dogs are asleep, providing extra security and care if needed.

 How much does it cost to board my dogs at Mountain Dog Spa?

-When can I drop off or pick up my dogs from boarding?
+When can I drop off and pick up my pet for boarding?

 Dogs may only be dropped off or picked up while our office is open:

-When the office is closed, the kennel staff may be outside in the yards or in the kennel with the dogs, but do not attempt to speak with staff through the fence or attempt to get into the building – the kennel staff is not authorized to take in or release dogs while the office is closed.
+When the office is closed, the kennel staff may be outside in the yards or in the kennel with the dogs, but they are busy caring for the pets at that time and are not authorized to take in or release dogs while the office is closed.